 #4 Action Oriented

-Whether you realise it or not, everybody is trained to do something with an email -reply, forward, click-through, sign-up, or even straight buying.
+Whether you realize it or not, everybody is trained to do something with an email -reply, forward, click through, sign-up, or even straight buy.

 Think about this!

 Email is transactional by nature, and you can use it to direct traffic to your website and ultimately drive sales.

 As you develop your small business or startup marketing strategy as a whole, using email will allow you to see results straight away.

 This means not just sending out newsletters but also using email automation based on the triggers of your customers.

 Transactional emails have 8x more opens and clicks than any other type of email and can generate 6x more revenue, according to Experian.